particle-iot/docs/src/content/support/troubleshooting/key-management.md

 5. Next run the following command to get the ID of your {{device}}: ``particle serial identify``.
 It should reply "Your device id is: xxxxxxxxxxxxxxxxxx".
 Copy the number down or to your clipboard for later.

-6. View the key commands and example output here for the next steps: https://github.com/spark/particle-cli#particle-keys-doctor
+6. View the key commands and example output here for the next steps: [particle keys doctor](/reference/cli/#particle-keys-doctor)

 7. Place your {{device}} into DFU mode by holding Mode and tapping Reset, then continue holding Mode for about 3 seconds until the LED starts flashing Yellow.